rafneesh/CodeReviewTest/README.md

 ## Steps for creating the test

+All steps can be done directly from GitHub, but you can also do it cloning the repository in your local.

+1. Select branch ``feature/basket-informations``.
+2. Edit the file ``candidateName.txt`` with your name and create a **new branch**.
-1. Create a PR from branch ``feature/basket-informations`` to ``master`` and put your name in the title.
+3. Create a PR from this new branch to ``master`` and put your name in the title.
-2. Start a review with the comments you think need to be added
+4. Start a review with the comments you think need to be added.

 ### Info
 * There may be other candidates branches with PRs and comments.
 We cannot force that you don't check them, but we're more